Key Features of Effective Digital Evidence Management Systems

 How does a DEMS ensure secure evidence-sharing?

-A DEMS ensures secure evidence sharing by using features like encrypted links and partner agency portals.
-These tools help share evidence safely with authorized parties while protecting it from unauthorized access.
+A DEMS ensures secure evidence sharing by offering encrypted links and partner agency portals.
+These tools allow evidence to be shared safely with authorized parties, preventing unauthorized access and ensuring the evidence remains secure throughout its lifecycle.

 What is the benefit of automated transcription and translation?